Experienced Georgia Work Injury Attorney

 For instance, if you suffer from back pain and your doctor determines it is due to a stress fracture caused by repetitive lifting on the job, you may be able to file a claim through workers’ comp insurance.

 However, workers’ comp has tradeoffs.
-It is essentially “no-fault” insurance, meaning you exchange immediate, unconditional insurance for the ability to sue your employer if they are at fault for the injury.
+It is essentially “no-fault” insurance, meaning you get immediate, unconditional insurance but give up the ability to sue your employer if they are at fault for the injury.
 Workers’ comp insurance is limited to:

 - 100 percent of medical bills